eric-forte/memory-stats-template/README.md

 c_tr.stats.print_summary()
 ```

 One can use `ClassTracker()` snapshots to track memory usage of an object over time.
 The above example tracks the allocation of three lists of size `n`, in this case 1000.
-One can also you asizeof.asized to get direct size of an object at any given point in time via the following:
+One can also use asizeof.asized to get the direct size of an object at any given point in time via the following:
 ```py
 asizeof.asized(my_class, detail = 1).format()
 ```